ingoschi/Valetudo/docs/_pages/integrations/openhab-integration.md

 ## Setting custom options, friendly names and order

 You will likely notice that options for fan speed and water grade are all lowercase and in a random order.
-Also, you will see that Clean segments does not have any options.

 This is easy to fix from settings.